Benefits and financial support

 If you pay for your own nursing home charges, you may be entitled to financial help.
 You should speak to your healthcare professional or call the Macmillan Support Line on 0808 808 00 00.

-If you have problems with mobility, you may be able to get a Blue Badge.
-A Blue Badge allows you to park in parking spaces closer to where you need to go.
-You can apply at GOV.UK if you live in England, Scotland or Wales, or nidirect.gov.uk if you live in Northern Ireland.
+If you have problems with moving around, you may be able to get a Blue Badge.
+This allows you to park in parking spaces closer to where you need to go.

 If you have found out that your cancer cannot be cured or you are looking after someone with advanced cancer, you may be entitled to benefits or other financial support.